Emergent Lives, Decolonial Futures

 Like a heartbeat, drumbeats stir bodies from deep within.
 Many Indigenous communities around the world consider the drumbeat to reflect the heart of a nation.
 It signals that despite the persistence of colonial pain, nations are alive and well, continuing to thrive.
 As one example, the lyrics to A Tribe Called Red’s song “How I Feel” evokes this fusion of pain and pleasure as they mix together electronic and traditional drumbeats.
 Through rhythm, vibrations and songs, drumming connects humans with more-than-human life.
 Drumbeats calls upon ancestral teachings, inform present relations and articulate future possible ways of being.
 When singing with the drum, a connection with all of creation is evoked.
 The materiality of the drum is not a static or passive object simply acted upon, but an active force, a vibrant matter (Bennett 2009).
 It carries meaning and affects both those who sing along and who listen.
 Listening is an act of witness and a call to ceremony.
 A drum awakens a corporeal sensation.
 One feels the beat of the drum and hears the voice of those who sing.
 This is a call to action.
 To move.
 To no longer be idle.
 The bodies of those who witness become conduits for change.
 To listen to the drum and to hear the voices of those singing along is a call for those present to commit to honoring relationships.

-In a similar vein, the conclusion of this book Life Against a State of Emergency, is not the closing of a conversation.
-It can be read as an interlude, a narrative that rests between pivotal events, Theresa Spence’s initial hunger strike in 2012 and another one declared at the time of writing in 2019.
+In a similar vein, the conclusion of Life against a State of Emergency, is not the closing of a conversation.
+It can be read as an interlude, a narrative that rests between pivotal events, Theresa Spence’s initial ceremonial fast (“hunger strike”) in 2012 and another one declared at the time of writing during the summer of 2019.
 This interlude is also an honor song, a written response to Theresa Spence’s call for a discussion of what it means to be in a treaty relationship today.
 It begins with a moment of pause, a break to listen to those voices of those speaking out against Canada’s colonial reality.
 Jack Linklater Jr.’s song, which opens this chapter, invites the listener to witness pain and reflect deeply on what it means to heal.
 This act of listening and bearing witness takes us beyond diagnosing the layered problems of colonialism’s persistent reach into the capillaries of community life.
 This book is one pathway that seeks to create space for the emergence of multiple forms of life.
 It honours the expression and articulation of these connected human/more-than-human lives, envisions possible treatments to underlying environmental injustice problems in Canada, and interrogates the shapeshifting ways in which the state permits the squeezing out of certain forms of life to occur.
 Moving from diagnostic to treatment is an iterative, messy, complex and layered process.
 As Indigenous scholars like Dian Million have documented well, all too often interventionist treatments created from outside Indigenous communities fail (2013).
 Worse, they can cause even more damage and trauma to the bodies of those affected by outside intervention.
 Indigenous communities have long stated loudly and clearly that self-determination is central to decolonial futures.
-The United Nations Declaration for the Rights of Indigenous Peoples (UNDRIP) draws attention to the principles of free, prior and informed consent, which must be central to any policy, resource development, law or land decision that pertains to Indigenous territories and is vital for self-determination.
+The United Nations Declaration for the Rights of Indigenous Peoples (UNDRIP) draws attention to the principles of free, prior and informed consent, which must be central to any policy, resource development, law, treaty, or land decision that pertains to Indigenous territories.
+This is vital for self-determination.

 Light and Shadows: Midnight Shine